-To install and configure your Intel® Vision Accelerator Design with Intel® Movidius™ VPU see the Intel® Vision Accelerator Design with Intel® Movidius™ VPUs Installation Guide
+To install and configure your Intel® Vision Accelerator Design with Intel® Movidius™ VPU see the Intel® Vision Accelerator Design with Intel® Movidius™ VPUs Configuration Guide

 NOTE: After installing your Intel® Movidius™ VPU, you will return to this guide to complete OpenVINO™ installation.

-Setting up a neural network is the first step in running a sample.
+Setting up a neural network is the first step in running the sample.

 squeezenet1.1.labelsfile contains the classes that ImageNet uses.
 This file is included so that the inference results show text instead of classification numbers.
 Copy